What do Instructional Designers do?

 Executive MPH Programs

-Aimee Cabrera, MLIS, Senior Instructional Content Developer, supports faculty and instructors in the Executive MPH program at Rollins.
+Aimee Cabrera, MLIS, Senior Instructional Content Developer, support faculty and instructors in the Executive MPH program at Rollins.
 Aimee has extensive experience and interest in accessibility issues and visual design/user experience considerations in online learning.

-Manish Tripathi, BSED, MLMT, Ed.S, Senior Instructional Content Developer, supports faculty and instructors in the Executive MPH program at Rollins.
+Manish Tripathi, BSED, MLMT, Ed.S, Senior Instructional Content Developer, support faculty and instructors in the Executive MPH program at Rollins.
 Manish brings extensive expertise in assisting individuals with the development of instructional materials and the use of technology to enhance their in-person and online teaching experience.